Create GitHub App¶

 Any GitHub account can own the app but we recommend creating it under org account of the team who is going to maintain the ReviewNB installation.

-Fill in the general information as shown in the screenshot.
+Fill in the app information as shown in the screenshot below.
 For URLs, replace reviewnb.<your-domain-name>.com with actual endpoint at which you’ll be hosting ReviewNB application.

 Do not forget trailing slashes for the URLs.